Annual Beckman Symposium

 Q: If I have trouble navigating the virtual space, can I get help?

 A: Yes!
 In the virtual Lobby there is a Help Desk that is staffed by LabRoots, our virtual conference provider.
-Click to chat in real time with a member of the LabRoots team.
+Click to chat with a member of the LabRoots team; please be patient as they respond to requests as quickly as possible and in the order received.

 Q: I'm doing a live presentation; will there be someone in the presenter studio to help with my slides or questions?